Introduction to TOEFL iBT

 What to Expect If You Take TOEFL

-Time Questions Comments
+Length Questions Comments

 Break 10 minutes

-Writing 50 minutes 2 questions You will always have two questions.
-The first question, which involves reading, listening and writing has a time limit of 20 minutes.
-The second question has a time limit of 30 minutes.
+Writing 50 minutes 2 questions The first question, which involves reading, listening and writing has a time limit of 20 minutes.
+The second question, which is just writing, has a limit of 30 minutes.

 How to Register for TOEFL